equisoide/react-mui-ts-steps/README.md

   | `npm run sb-build:s`  | Builds Storybook to **out/storybook/staging**      | .env.staging     |

   ## Using HTTPS in Local Environment
-  You may require the local server to run the App or Storybook over [HTTPS](https://create-react-app.dev/docs/using-https-in-development).
-To do this, use `npm run start-https` or `npm run sbook-https` respectively.
+  You may require the local server to run the App or Storybook over [HTTPS](https://create-react-app.dev/docs/using-https-in-development):
+  - Use `npm run start-https` to run the APP over HTTPS
+  - Use `npm run sbook-https` to run Storybook over HTTPS

-  Note that you might get an error in the console telling that the **localhost.pem** or the **localhost-key.pem** files can't be found.
+  Note that you might get an error in the console telling that **localhost.pem** or **localhost-key.pem** files can't be found.
 This is because when running the App over HTTPS a valid **Certificate Authority** and an **SSL certificate** are needed.

   To generate those files use [mkcert](https://www.mariokandut.com/how-to-setup-https-ssl-in-localhost-react):
   - You need a package manager to install **mkcert**: